atidyshirt/MacOS-Dotfiles/README.txt

 READ BEFORE INSTALL

-  for anyone going to install these, you may want to alter the install process, as the default install file will create directories through your documents folder
+  for anyone going to install these, you may want to alter the install file as the default install file will create directories through your documents folder

 -----------------------------------------------------------------------------------------------